-- Students may request Stafford Loans semester-by-semester or for up to three consecutive semesters at a time (four if you are in our Weekend M.B.A. or other accelerated program).
+- Most students submit their loan application by academic year, however students may request Stafford Loans on a semester-by-semester basis.
 You must be continuously enrolled for at least six credit hours during each semester included in your loan period.

-- Federal Stafford Loans are not only for tuition, you can also borrow for other educationally related expenses such as books, supplies, transportation, a personal computer, housing, etc.
+- Federal Stafford Loans are not only for tuition, you can also borrow for other educationally related expenses such as books, supplies, transportation, housing, food expenses, etc.

 In addition to allowing you to sign and correct a FAFSA online, your PIN also will provide access to:

 - The National Student Loan Data System (NSLDS) web site (www.nslds.ed.gov) for a history of the federal financial aid you have received.

 The Financial Aid Office confirms your eligibility using the U.S. Department of Education's analysis of your completed FAFSA.
 Official results of this analysis are retrieved electronically in an Institutional Student Information Record (ISIR).
 Students receive this information by mail or the Internet in a slightly different format: the Student Aid Report (SAR).
 The ISIR contains your official Expected Family Contribution, as well as results of the database matches the Department conducts to confirm that other eligibility requirements are met.
 These database matches include: verification of a valid Social Security Number; Selective Service Registration compliance; and U.S. citizenship or eligible non-citizenship status.
 In addition, the database matches verify that you are not in default on any student loan; you do not owe an overpayment on any Student Financial Assistance grant or loan; and you have not inadvertently exceeded the annual or aggregate loan limit allowed for the Federal Direct Loan Program.

 By law, your eligibility for a Federal Direct Unsubsidized Loan is calculated as follows: